Lythss/Real-Time_Fraud_Detection_Alert_System/README.md

-i# Real-Time Fraud Detection & Alert System 🚨
+# Real-Time Fraud Detection & Alert System 🚨

 Welcome to the **Real-Time Fraud Detection & Alert System** repository!
 This project is designed to detect suspicious financial activities in near real-time while minimizing false alerts.
 It provides a robust, scalable solution by integrating multiple data sources, leveraging Hive for data storage, and orchestrating the workflow with Apache Airflow.